dodona-edu/judge-r/README.md

 # R judge for Dodona

-> Note: this judge makes extensive use of R environments to seperate student code from test code.
-If you are not familiar with environments, it might be useful to read [this](http://adv-r.had.co.nz/Environments.html)
+> Note: this judge makes extensive use of R environments to separate student code from test code.
+If you are not familiar with environments, it might be useful to read [this](http://adv-r.had.co.nz/Environments.html).

 ## A basic exercise